hikeventures/hikeventures.github.io/_posts/events/2018-06-22-Mountain-Equipment-Earthrise.markdown

 layout: post
 ---

-Thomas Strobl from Mountain Equioment showed us their new Earthrise sleeping bag at the OutDoor Show in Friedrichshafen and tells us how to choose a sleeping bag and how to dress when sleeping in it.
+Thomas Strobl from Mountain Equipment showed us their new Earthrise sleeping bag at the OutDoor Show in Friedrichshafen and tells us how to choose a sleeping bag and how to dress when sleeping in it.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/PmOLZoToSMs"></iframe>